Take the High Road

-Take the High Road (renamed High Road from 1994 to 2003) was a Scottish soap opera produced by Scottish Television, which started in February 1980 as an ITV network daytime programme, and was broadcast until 2003.
-It was set in the fictional village of Glendarroch, and exteriors were filmed in the real-life village of Luss on the banks of Loch Lomond.
+Take the High Road (renamed High Road from 1994 to 2003) was a British soap opera produced by Scottish Television, which started in February 1980 as an ITV daytime programme, and was broadcast until 2003.
+It was set in the fictional village of Glendarroch, Scotland, with exteriors filmed in the village of Luss on the banks of Loch Lomond.

-The series was dropped by most ITV stations in the 1990s – the Scottish, Grampian, Border and Ulster stations continued to screen it until the last episode.
-From April 2020, the entire series is being made available free to view on the STV Player app.
+The series was dropped by most ITV stations in the 1990s, while Scottish, Grampian, Border and Ulster stations continued to screen it until its last episode.
+From April 2020, the entire series was made available to stream to UK viewers on the STV Player app.

 History

 Origins

-In 1979, the ITV network decided that its daytime schedule would be improved by the inclusion of a soap opera set in Scotland.
-At the time the only soap opera being made by any of the three Scottish regional companies was Scottish Television's Garnock Way, set in a Central Belt mining community not far from Glasgow.
-It had been running in Scotland for three years and was very popular there, but the network rejected it because they wanted, in their words, "lots of Scotch Lochs and Hills".
-It was decided that a new programme would be made which had its central core in a rural, lochside setting where the community were all part of an estate, comprising a village and several farms.
-As Michael Elder puts it, the series would have a romantic background against which a practical story of everyday events would be set.
+In 1979, the ITV network decided its daytime schedule would be improved by the inclusion of a soap opera set in Scotland.
+At the time the only soap opera being made by any of the three Scottish regional companies was Scottish Television's Garnock Way, set in a Central Belt mining community between Glasgow and Edinburgh.
+It had been running in Scotland for three years but was dropped for a new concept to feature a more picturesque view of rural Scotland, with "lots of lochs and hills".
+It was decided its replacement should focus on a highland estate community, comprising a village and several farms.
+As Michael Elder puts it, the series would have a scenic backdrop against which the everyday events would be set.

-The original name for the fictitious estate and village was Glendhu and the proposed title for the programme was The Glendhu Factor.
-The network did not like this, because viewers in other ITV regions may have had difficulty with both the placename and the role of factor.
-As a result, the village was renamed Glendarroch.
-In Scotland, a factor is a person responsible for managing an estate, but the word has other connotations elsewhere.

-Location filming for a pilot had been done in and around the village of Luss on the western shore of Loch Lomond, overlooked by Ben Lomond.
-The popular song "The Bonnie Banks o' Loch Lomond" contains the line, "O ye'll tak' the high road, and I'll tak' the low road" and so the title High Road, Low Road was suggested, but this was also dropped after someone pointed out that, said quickly, "it sounds like a Chinese takeaway".
-After some debate it was decided that the series would be called Take the High Road.
+As the original name for the setting was 'Glendhu' and focussed on the role of its estate manager, known in Scotland as a factor, the proposed title was The Glendhu Factor.
+The network disliked the village name and rejected the title, thinking its meaning was unclear.
+As a result, the setting was renamed 'Glendarroch'.
+Once the village of Luss on the western shore of Loch Lomond was proposed as a filming location, the title Take the High Road was suggested by the folk song about the area, "The Bonnie Banks o' Loch Lomond" which contains the line "O ye'll tak' the high road, and I'll tak' the low road".

-In late 1979, partly because of an ITV strike at the time, Garnock Way was axed, and production began on the new programme.
+Production began in late 1979 once Garnock Way was axed.